Ocasio-Cortez, Pelosi to meet and discuss working relationship

 The meeting would follow a turbulent few days for both women as Democrats chart a path forward for their House agenda and plans for Democrats to run against Trump and his Republicans in the upcoming 2020 elections.

-Over the weekend, Trump attacked Ocasio-Cortez and three other minority progressive congresswomen, known as “the squad,” in tweets the House, under Pelosi’s leadership, voted on Tuesday to condemn as “racist comments.”
+Over the weekend, Trump attacked Ocasio-Cortez and three other minority progressive congresswomen, known as “the squad,” in tweets that the House, under Pelosi’s leadership, voted on Tuesday to condemn as “racist comments.”

 While Trump’s attack was seen by some as an attempt to divide Democrats, it presented Pelosi with a chance to come to the squad’s defense and possibly reset her relationship with the congresswomen, who have sometimes been critical of Pelosi’s leadership.